 by Jason Costa

-Jason Costa is currently an EIR investing at GGV Capital.
+Jason Costa is currently a Venture Partner at GGV Capital.
 This post is part of an ongoing series aimed at exploring topics such as consumer product development, platform analysis, and strategy.